tztztztz/php-no-slam-cache/README.md

 `}`

-...because if it's used with cache, it will create nested lock, and if other process is locking in reversed order, there is possibility of deadlock.
+...because **$value2** is created using cache within the callback, it's nested lock, and if other process is locking in reversed order, using the same group and key, there is possibility of deadlock.

 # Test script